Phungyar: People and occupation

 The Block has gradually evolved into a township and is home to people of Tangkhul Naga tribe known as Kamo Tangkhul.
-Phungyar is a local body headed by Chairmanship which look after the village administration and judicial activities.
+Phungyar is a full fledged tribal revenue village .The village governance is headed by Headman / Village chief and assisted by elected village authority (VA).
 Minor crime such as theft, divorce and other disputes are settled by the VA.
 The VA in the hill areas is recognized by the State Government under the Manipur (Village Authority) Act, 1958.
 The inhabitants are Christians.
 Agriculture is the primary occupation of the inhabitants.
 The inhabitants practice Jhum cultivation.
 Carpentry, poultry, gardening and farming are largely practice at Phungyar HQ.
 There are also deposits of chromite and other natural resources nearby.
 The village is the centre for commercial and other related activities in the area.
 People from the area come to the village to sell vegetables, local bread (khamui), and other produces in Phungyar market.
 It also serves as educational hub in the area with Phungyar Hr.
 Sec.
 School, Adventist School and Rising Model English School in the town.
 There is various denomination of Christian faith.
 It also the centre of transportation.
 There are daily bus and taxis services from Phungyar to Ukhrul and Imphal.
 Transportation had been properly functional since 1970s.
 It is the second oldest block established in 1959 next to Ukhrul.
 The village was in the news when many villages in the sub-division were cut off from the rest of the district because of unmaintained road, incessant rain and landslides.